kasurl/Physics-Informed-Diffusion-Model-CDGC/README.md

 ```
 ## Synthetic infrared imgs Evalutation

-Use the shellscript to evaluate. `indir` is the input directory of visible RGB images, `outdir` is the output directory of translated infrared images,  We prepare some RGB images in `dataset/CDGC` for quick evaluation.
+Use the shellscript to evaluate. `indir` is the input directory of visible RGB images, `outdir` is the output directory of translated infrared images.

 ```sh
 bash shell/run_test.sh